 Before some can receive SSDI, there is an application process.
 This application decides if benefits will be awarded.
 But, out of all the applications submitted to the SSA each year, less than 30% of them are initially accepted.

-Don’t apply for Social Security Disability benefits yourself — hire an SSDI attorney who can help ensure you are following the right processes.
+Don’t apply for Social Security Disability Insurance (SSDI) yourself — hire an SSDI attorney who can help ensure you are following the right processes.
 Schedule an appointment at the Law Offices of B. Adam Sagan in Broward County and ask about our risk- and obligation-free consultation today!

 Before the Application